Thomas Bærentzen: Career

-Bærentzen was for the first time represented on the Charlottenborg Spring Exhibition in 1889.
-He was later also represented on exhibitions in Rome, Malmö and Paris.
+Bærentzen was, for the first time, represented at the Charlottenborg Spring Exhibition in 1889.
+He was later also represented at exhibitions in Rome, Malmö and Paris.
 He was a secretary for Selskabet for dekorativ kunst og udstilling af Skønvirke from 1905 to 1910 and president of the Scandinavian Society in Rome for about a year.

 He created the large relief above the main entrance to Odense Theatre and has also created reliefs for a number of churches in Copenhagen and Odense.
-He also created a large number statuettes and portrait busts.
+He also created a large number of statuettes and portrait busts.

 He received awards from the Art Academy in 1902 and 1903 and Det Ancherske Legat in 1911.